cs-ieee-ist/cs-essentials/content/topics/vim/5-customization.md

 ```
 This will allow vim so search for files in sub-directories and so on of a root directory.

-With this trick you do not need a Fuzzy File Search in Vim, beacuse now your vim is cabable of acessing a file deep in a file tree.
+With this trick, you do not need a Fuzzy File Search in Vim, because now your vim is capable of accessing a file deep in a file tree.
 Let's consider the following directory tree

 ```shell